qiscus/QiscusCore-iOS/docs/index.md

 To use Qiscus Chat SDK features a user firstly need to authenticate to Qiscus Server, for further detail you might figure out [Authentication section link].
 This authentication is done by calling `loginOrRegister`() function.
 This function will retrieve or create user credential based on the unique **User Id** ,for example:

 ```
-/// SDK Connect with userId and passkey.
-The handler to be called once the request has finished.
 QiscusCore.loginOrRegister(userID: userID, userKey: key, username: username) { (result, error) in
                         if result != nil {
                             print("success")